 - Salt and pepper to taste

 - In a large stockpot add water and a fair amount of salt.

 - Cook pasta according to package directions.

-- In a mixing bowl add the ricotta cheese, 1/2 cup of the parmesan, egg and a pinch or salt & pepper.
+- In a mixing bowl add the ricotta cheese, 1/2 cup of the parmesan, egg, and a pinch of salt & pepper.
 Set aside.